Remi-Huguet/Minishell/README.md

 # Minishell
-A shell in Bash recreated.
+A shell in Bash recreated in C.

 ## Description
 No parameters are needed to launch the shell.